jku/LSM9DS0/README.md

 The code is currently just hacks, might grow into a library.
 Lots of inspiration has been taken from the [LSM9DS0_Breakout](https://github.com/sparkfun/LSM9DS0_Breakout) project.
+All the magic byte values are from the [LSM9DS0 datasheet](http://www.st.com/st-web-ui/static/active/en/resource/technical/document/datasheet/DM00087365.pdf).

-Feel free to use this code in any way you want.
+Feel free to use this code in any way you want: let's say "New BSD license".